-The Mississippi eviction notice forms are the first step a landlord needs to take in the eviction process (called unlawful entry and detainer action).
+The Mississippi eviction notice forms are the first step a landlord needs to take in the eviction process (called an “Ejectment”).
 The forms are required to ensure that the tenant has an opportunity to know of landlord’s intent and to either fix the problem, if it is fixable, or to move out.
 If the landlord fails to provide written notice as directed the court will not grant landlord an eviction.
-If the landlord satisfies the notice requirement and tenant fails to cure or move, landlord then may file a Complaint for Non-Payment of rent or a Complaint for Breach of Lease with the Local Justice Court.
-If the landlord prevails, tenant is required to move out and the judge will issue a writ of possession.
+If the landlord satisfies the notice requirement and tenant fails to cure or move, landlord then may file a Cover Sheet and Complaint for Non-Payment of Rent or a Complaint for Breach of Lease with the Local Justice Court.
+If the landlord prevails, tenant is required to move out and the judge will issue a Writ of Possession.

 Notices By State

 3-Day Notice to Quit (Non-Payment) – This form is for legally informing the tenant that they have not paid rent and they have three days to do so before landlord begins eviction proceedings.
 If the tenant pays before the three days are up, landlord may not proceed with the eviction.

 14/30 Day Notice to Quit (Non-Compliance) – This form is for use when a tenant breaches a lease term, other than for non-payment of rent.
 The tenant has thirty days to rectify the situation or move out, unless it has been a problem for which the tenant has received notice about in the past, in which case, the tenant has fourteen days to move out and there is no opportunity to cure the breach.